paulkoerbitz/pauls-blog/src/posts/a-first-look-at-webassembly.md

 ```

 Interestingly, the web assembly text format can also nest these
-instructions and wrap them in parenthese.
+instructions and wrap them in parentheses.
 This is just syntactic
 sugar for the stack format shown above, but it does make things more
 readable: